sreenidhi2002/CS598_LLM_for_Editing/README.md

 ## Project Setup Instructions

-#### 1. Clone the Repository
-Clone this repository to your local machine:
+#### 1. Clone the Repository to your local machine:

 ```bash
 git clone https://github.com/sreenidhi2002/CS598_LLM_for_Editing.git
 cd CS598_LLM_for_Editing
 ```

-#### 2. Setup instructions
+#### 2. Setup instructions for each model:

 - LLaMA-VID: The code for LLaMA-VID is available in the llama_vid directory.
 Ensure all necessary model weights and configurations are downloaded or set up as specified in the directory’s README or configuration files.

 - BLIP-Diffusion: The BLIP-Diffusion code is located in the blip_diffusion directory.
 The additional setup steps are listed within this directory to ensure the model can run correctly.

-### Running the Model
-Set Up BLIP-Diffusion: Ensure that the BLIP-Diffusion model is installed and configured.
-Run inference with a sample image and text prompt to observe initial editing results and identify failure cases.

-Alternative Embedding Model: Set up and integrate LLaMA-VID for generating embeddings compatible with BLIP-Diffusion.
-Test these embeddings to ensure compatibility and evaluate their effect on subject-driven image editing.
+#### 3. Testing:

-Testing: Use the DataLoaders to input images from both datasets and test the model’s performance on subject-driven editing tasks.
+Use the DataLoaders to input images from both datasets and test the model’s performance on subject-driven editing tasks.

-### Next Steps
-Finalize embedding compatibility between LLaMA-VID and BLIP-Diffusion.
-Benchmark model performance using both the DreamBooth and OpenImages datasets.
-Evaluate editing accuracy for spatial reasoning and subject identity preservation.

 ### Contributors
 - Mingjun Liu